DaveSkender/Stock.Indicators/docs/CONTRIBUTING.md

 ## License

-This repository uses a standard Apache 2.0 license.
-It enables open-source community development by protecting the project and contributors from certain legal risks, but also allows for use in closed source software.
+This repository uses a standard Apache 2.0 open-source license.
+It enables open-source community development by protecting the project and contributors from certain legal risks while allowing the widest range of uses, including in closed source software.
 Please review the [License](http://www.apache.org/licenses/LICENSE-2.0) before using or contributing to the software.

 ## Contact info